aserto-dev/helm/charts/topaz/README.md

 The default [values.yaml](https://github.com/aserto-dev/helm/blob/main/charts/topaz/values.yaml)
 is a good starting point for configuring topaz.
-The only required configuration element that does not have a default value is `opa.poilcy` that must either specify a policy image to load from an OCI registry, or point to a discovery service for dynamic configuration.

 The following sections describe the various configuration options available in the chart.